Kurds in Iraq: National identity

-Michiel Leezenberg, who surveyed the region, stated that “Among both Kurds and Arabs in northern Iraq, intermarriage often involves a Kurdish groom and an Arab bride, reflecting patrilineal structures and societal preferences.”
-Martin van Bruinessen added that all across Kurdistan, the “Kurdish communities, especially in the highlands and among tribal populations, maintain strong taboos against Kurdish women marrying Arab men, fearing cultural loss and domination.”
 Throughout the 1990s, when Kurds were given regional control after the Gulf War and a no-fly zone was established, a stronger Kurdish identity began to form.
 This has stemmed from increased international support and the pull-out of the Iraqi central government from Iraqi Kurdistan.
 The Kurdish language crossed over into the public sphere, taught and spoken in schools, universities, the administration, and the media.
 There has also been an influx of national symbols, including the Kurdish flag, a Kurdish hymn, and public recognition of the Kurdish people.

 Development of Kurdish infrastructure has also become an integral aspect of their successful autonomy.
 Previously dependent on the socioeconomic infrastructure of Baghdad, Kurds were able to efficiently build up their region, physically and politically, from scratch.
 They built a fully functioning autonomous government, free from Ba'athist Iraq.
 They were able to manage local governments, establish free and active Kurdish political parties, and institutionalize a Kurdish parliament.
 With these developments, the de facto Kurdish government gained recognition for the first time in the international sphere.
 They have quasi-official representation in Turkey, Iran, France, Britain, and the United States.